2022–23 Ukrainian Second League

-The 2022–23 Ukrainian Second League is the 32nd since its establishment.
+The 2022–23 Ukrainian Second League was the 32nd since its establishment.

 Summary

 Due to Russo-Ukrainian War, the Professional Football League of Ukraine (PFL) lost some 24 clubs.
 Out of 31 teams of the last season, only 4 remained for this season.
 The Second League was replenished with some teams from national amateur competitions as well as some clubs added their reserve teams.
-Unlike the last season, this season will consist of a single group of 10 with a standard double round-robin tournament.
-The top team would receive a direct promotion, while the runner-up would contest promotion with the second to the last from the First League.
+Unlike the last season, this season consisted of a single group of 10 with a standard double round-robin tournament.
+The top team would receive a direct promotion, while the runner-up contest promotion with the second to the last from the First League.

+With occupation of Kherson Oblast, the Russian occupational administration announced to create own club (Fregat) in place of FC Krystal Kherson.
+However, after the 2022 Kherson counteroffensive, the story did not get any continuation.

 Teams

 Promoted teams

 Four teams have been promoted from the 2021–22 Ukrainian Football Amateur League: